St. Stephen drop-in centre to include overnight stays: province

 The drop-in centre for St. Stephen's homeless population is being expanded to include sleeping accommodations, the province announced Wednesday.

-The 24/7 centre at 59 Union St., which opened in December, will run until late April, Housing New Brunswick said in a press release.
+The 24/7 centre, which opened in December at Neighbourhood Works' space at 59 Union St., will run until late April, Housing New Brunswick said in a press release.

 The release says the municipality will be focusing on "longer-term supportive housing solutions" and develop a task force to develop types of housing and support that will be needed.